 - Street trees must be located outside of sight visibility triangles.
 ROW adjustments illustrated in chart are per each direction, and may only be included in one direction at the option of the developer. - 3.
-Additional easement requirements that may impact the setback area and located outside ROW include: additional depth sanitaty sewer, franchise utility easements for conduit, transformers & switchgears, restrictions due to site visibility triangles, etc. - Street trees require root barrier along back of curb and sidewalk Location of Bicycle Lanes at a minimum dimension of 5' to be determined - at time of Site Planning, with approval by Director of Engineering - 6.
+Additional easement requirements that may impact the setback area and located outside ROW include: additional depth sanitaty sewer, franchise utility easements for conduit, transformers & switchgears, restrictions due to site - easements or Coronal parameters of animages, so wisbility triangles, etc.

+5. Location of Bicycle Lanes at a minimum dimension of 5" to be determined at time of Site Planning, with approval by Director of Engineering - 6.
 Dimensions shown are to face of curb - 7.
-Building face at ground level will be minimum 18' from back of curb - \ Minimum Sidewalk width: (6) feet throughtout development and a minimum (8) eight feet on the main North/South Street bisecting the Urban Main Street Character Area
+Building face at ground level will be minimum 18' from back of curb - Minimum Sidewalk width: (6) feet throughtout development and a minimum (8) eight feet on the main North/South Street bisecting the Urban Main Street

-CHARACTER AREA FRONT/SIDEYARD SETBACK BUILDING FRONTAGE (BUILD-TO-ZONE) URBAN MAIN STREET o' MIN / NO MAX 0' MIN / 25' MAX EMPLOYMENT 0' MIN / NO MAX 0' MIN / 100' MAX URBAN NEIGHBORHOOD 5' MIN / NO MAX 5' MIN / 25' MAX FLEX ZONE 0' MIN / NO MAX 0' MIN / 100' MAX
+CHARACTER AREA FRONT/SIDEYARD SETBACK BUILDING FRONTAGE (BUILD-TO-ZONE) URBAN MAIN STREET 0' MIN / NO MAX 0' MIN / 25' MAX EMPLOYMENT 0' MIN / NO MAX 0' MIN / 100' MAX URBAN NEIGHBORHOOD 5' MIN / NO MAX 5' MIN / 25' MAX FLEX ZONE 0' MIN / NO MAX 0' MIN / 100' MAX